dualra1n/dualra1n/README.md

 # What issues you will have known so far

 - A9 : Everything works perfect expect camera.
-(Fixable with ldrestart) # when i jailbreak it the camera always work without using ldrestart
+(Fixable with ldrestart) # when i jailbreak it the camera always work without using ldrestart (on my iphone6s i dualbooted with ios 14.2 and camera work fine and flash too, i dont know why on others version is different however that work fine on ios 14.2)

 - iPhone 7, 7+ : Home button is not working at the moment.
 You can use tweaks that brings X gestures to move.
 Also camera is not working too.